RABBI AVRAHAM YITZHOK JACOBS

 RABBI GIDON SHOSHAN

 Rabbi Gidon Shoshan teaches Hasidic thought, Chumash, and Personal Development workshops at Machon Yaakov.
-Additionally, Rabbi Shoshan is the Deputy Regional Director of North America and the UK for Olami -- a community of organizations dedicated to Jewish education and Jewish experiences for students and young professionals around the world -- and an adjunct professor of Jewish Studies at Touro College in Jerusalem.
+Additionally, Rabbi Shoshan is the Deputy Managing Director of North America and the UK for Olami -- a community of organizations dedicated to Jewish education and Jewish experiences for students and young professionals around the world -- and an adjunct professor of Jewish Studies at Touro University in Jerusalem.
 Rabbi Shoshan's teachings and perspectives are shaped by a tapestry of influences and experiences that include 25 years in Israel, study in the world's top yeshivas, and Master's degrees in Secondary Education from Yeshiva University and Developmental Psychology from Harvard, where he was won the Harvard Leadership in Education Award in 2012.
 He is an avid baseball fan, an eager conversationalist, a former ice cream vendor at Wrigley Field, and a curious student of Torah, Jewish history, and contemporary Jewish life.
 Rabbi Shoshan's classes at Legacy Retreats probe the depths of classical and Hasidic Jewish thought and bring depth, meaning, and mysticism to the practices of Jewish life.